dlkakbs/biomed-research/README.md

 ## Use Case

-A user submits a disease-focused query:
+A user submits a disease-focused request, such as:

+- Idiopathic pulmonary fibrosis
+- Type 2 Diabetes
+- Multiple sclerosis
+- Alzheimer’s disease
+- Parkinson’s disease
+- Triple-negative breast cancer

-> “What repurposable compounds may be relevant based on literature, pathway context, and known targets?”
+> “What repurposable compounds may be relevant for this condition based on literature, pathway context, and known targets?”

 The system: